antonio-gabriele-rizzo/TechLab-Microsoft-Intune-Administration-Portfolio/03-User-and-Group-Preparation/User-and-Group-Preparation.md

 # Objectives

-After completing this chapter, you should be able to:
+After completing this chapter, I will be able to:

 - Identify users available for Microsoft Intune.
 - Verify that Microsoft Intune is correctly licensed.